Biology (BIO)

 Division: Science Math

 An introduction to fundamental concepts in biology that includes investigations and discussions of cellular biology and the genetic basis for life.
 Laboratory includes field work and investigative exercises which illustrate discussion topics.
 Students will be participating in novel research projects.
 Emphasis is placed on biological literacy.
+Biology 115 and 116 can be taken in either order.
 Group 1 lab course.
 Group 1 course.
 Quantitative Reasoning.

 Corequisites: BIO 116L